-When moving monolithic architecture to monolithic, the majority of operational challenges that arise are narrowed in two areas: networking and observability.
+When moving monolithic architecture to microservices, the majority of operational challenges that arise are narrowed in two areas: networking and observability.

 This is where Distributed Tracing can really help.
 Distributed Tracing helps with two fundamental challenges faced by microservices: